ghaschel/vscode-angular-html/docs/DOM-EVENTS.md

-# DOM Events
+# HTML and SVG DOM Events

-> List of DOM Events supported by this plugin
+> List of supported HTML and SVG DOM Events

 - DOMMenuItemActive
 - DOMMenuItemInactive